particle-iot/docs/src/content/datasheets/electron-datasheet.md

 The u.FL antenna connector is a very fragile piece of hardware ( and is fancy too with all the gold plating).
 The connector was not designed to be constantly plugged and unplugged.
 Care must be taken not to put stress on it at any time (yes, swinging the Electron by the antenna is a very bad idea, this is not your cat).
 The antenna pin is also the most static sensitive and you can destroy the radio with improper handling.
 If you are feeling adventurous, we highly recommend putting a tiny dab of glue (epoxy, rubber cement, liquid tape or hotglue) on the connector to securely hold the plug in place.

 <add pic here>

+### Breadboarding

+The breadboard provided with the Electron is specifically designed to require low insertion force.
+This makes it easy to plug the Electron in and out of the breadboard.
+If you end up using a different breadboard, remember that it may require more force.
+In this case, always remember to pinch-hold your precious Electron by the sides (along the header pins) when plugging-unplugging and **not** by the USB connector (don't be this person).

 ## Default settings